Ozia112/Team-2-FSE-repo/(F)Competencies/TM-05_Binnacle.md

 ### 11/10/2024
-- ``(F)Competencies:`` Creation of the competency folders as well as updating the names with the nomenclature.
+- ``(F)Competencies:`` Creation of the competencies folders as well as updating the names with the nomenclature.
   **Time lapsed: 00:08:04**
 ---
 ### 13/10/2024